BiGCAT-UM/BLAST-OER/comparing.md

 [prev](intro.md) | [toc](./README.md) | [next](example.md)

-# Comparing Sequences
+# Comparing Sequences using BLAST

+There are several applications in biomedical science that need to compare DNA, RNA or protein sequences:
-Where we are trying find a matching sequence in a database for a sequence measured in a sample, or are comparing two sequences to determine the similarity and possible evolutionary relationship, in both cases we need to determine whether two sequences are similar or not.
-The first step of this comparison is to find the best alignment.
+* trying find a matching sequence in a database for a sequence you found in an experiment or
+* comparing two sequences to determine the similarity and possible evolutionary relationship.
+This comparison is done by the basic local alignment search tool (BLAST).

+The first step of BLAST in any of these comparisons is to find the best alignment.

 This sequence alignment is done by (pairwise) sequence alignment, defined as the process of arranging two sequences to achieve maximal levels of identity and conservation.